mowgliamu/CreateAPIwithPython/README.md

 Where URL is the server address (default is for GC app engine) running and CSVDATA is csvfile containing test data.
 A `mock.csv` is provided for test run.
 An output file named `summary.txt` will be created describing the results, in addition there will also be a `tmp.log`.

-## Test with Postman
+## Tests with Postman
-Individual tests can also be performed with Postman (recommended) using either the GC server or locally (see below).
+Individual tests can also be performed with Postman (highly recommended).
 Examples from `mock.csv` are provided in `postman_examples.txt`.
-These examples will demonstrate the functionality of the API including failure scenarios based on schema validation errors.
+These examples will demonstrate the functionality of the API including failure scenarios based on schema validation errors (or other errors).